appsecnz/appsecnz.github.io/conference/sponsorship.md

 **Exhibitor Passes:**

-Each sponsor requesting an exhibition space ("booth"), including all **Diamond** and **Platinum** sponsors, will receive passes for team members who attend the conference to staff their booth.
+Each sponsor requesting an exhibition space ("booth"), including all **Diamond** and **Platinum** sponsors, will receive a number of passes (see table above) for team members who attend the conference to staff their booth.
 Each Exhibitor Pass includes free registration for the conference, a conference t-shirt, and lunch vouchers for Thursday and Friday.

-To claim these free registrations, sponsors must provide the names, email addresses, and t-shirt sizes of those to whom they should be issued, to the conference's Sponsor Liaison.
-Please plan to provide delegate information on or before Thursday, 8 June.
-Sponsor delegates whose information is provided after 8 June cannot be guaranteed a t-shirt.
+Sponsors will be provided a set of single-use Access Codes, each of which will provide access to 'purchase' one (1) "VIP Sponsor" conference registration, at no charge.

+**LEGO Build Upgrade:**

+If a sponsor wishes to participate as a Diamond, Platinum, or Gold Sponsor, and *also* sponsor the LEGO Build, the listed "LEGO Build Upgrade" fee will be charged, in addition to the base $5,500 LEGO Build Sponsorship fee.

+The majority of benefits received will be those listed for the Premier Sponsorship tier.
+In addition, the sponsor may place up to two (2) company banners in the LEGO Build Area in the Delegate Lounge, will be recognised as both a Premier Sponsor and the LEGO Build Sponsor, and will be featured in the LEGO Build video as described for the LEGO Build Sponsorship.

 **Sponsor Logos:**